LebronUzi/Generalized-Dpatch/README.md

 ### Object detection
 ![Process](result_images/process.png)

 In order to reduce the *loss* function from falling into the local optimum during the training process.
-We first gradient processed the *loss* function, as follows:
+We first gradient processed the *loss* function.This gradient processing can make *loss* more inclined to optimize pixels with high gradient values.
+After designing the *loss* function.
+We use the *loss* function to derive the derivative of the entire image to obtain the gradient image.
+Then we made *𝑀ASK*, *𝑀ASK* which are used to select which points to use for attack.

+Then enter the random-hot restart part of our design.
+We set the upper limit of the maximum change points to 2% of the original image, and the update amplitude is smaller than the visible range of the human eye (within 15 grayscale values).
+Then specify the upper limit of pixel value for each iteration 𝑛𝑢𝑚.

+The single random-hot restart process is as follows:

+Sort all the gradient values in the gradient graph, and then randomly select 𝑛𝑢𝑚 values from the top N values that we set to satisfy the upper limit of the gradient value greater than the threshold for this round of updates.
+Then update *MASK* immediately and reduce the upper limit N, and perform a single round of iteration upper limit based on the gradient image after *𝑀𝐴𝑆𝐾* masking, that is, control each update to be carried out with a smaller amplitude, and then add the single round gradient update to the cumulative gradient update pool.
+And control the cumulative gradient update value to be less than the upper limit of variation.
+Finally, subtract the cumulative gradient from the original image, and control the pixel range of the adversarial image to be within (0-255) to obtain the adversarial image.

+Then the operation is restarted immediately, and we save the smallest adversarial image of 𝑙𝑜𝑠𝑠.
+Until the restart reaches the upper limit or the attack is successful.

 Here is the pseudocode:
 ```